 FDA to Investigate Electronic Cigarette Explosions

-January 4, 2017 - The FDA is planning to hold a 2-day public meeting in April to discuss the dangers of exploding batteries in electronic cigarettes and vapes.
+January 4, 2017 - The FDA is planning to hold a 2-day public meeting in April to discuss the dangers of e cigarette use and exploding batteries in electronic cigarettes and vapes.
 The Associated Press reported in December that the agency had identified at least 66 e-cigarette explosions between 2015 and early 2016.

 American Youth Bombarded with E-Cigarette Ads, CDC Says